 Elected to Tucson High School Athletic Hall of Fame, 1996; University of Arizona Sports Hall of Fame, 1996; Pima County Sports Hall of Fame, 1998; All-Time Arizona Honor Grid Team, 1949; All-Time Rocky Mountain-Southwest Football Team, 1969; Modern All-Stars U of A Football Team, 1969; All-Time University of Arizona 11 Best Players, 1985; Top 50 UA Football Players of All Time, 2013.

-Enlisted in USMC January 16, 1941.
-Served in active duty through January 22, 1946, rising from private to captain during the war, and retiring a major.
+Enlisted in United States Marine Corps January 16, 1941.
+Served in active duty through January 22, 1946, rising from Private to Captain during the war with military specialties of Infantry Officer and Amphibian Truck Officer, and retiring a Major.

 Nicknamed "Big Mike," "Iron Mike," and "Saddle Up Mike."